Big Line Bundles over Arithmetic Varieties: Arithmetic Bigness

-\section{Arithmetic Volumes}
+\subsection{Arithmetic Volumes}

-In this section, we consider general normed modules and prove Theorem \ref{2.1} which will be an important tool to read volume information from exact sequences.
-An important example in this class is the $L^2$-norm for a hermitian line bundle.
-As the first application, we show that strong bigness over an arithmetic variety is implied by strong bigness over its generic resolution in Theorem \ref{2.2}.
-By this, we need only work on generically smooth arithmetic varieties.
+In this section, we consider general normed modules and list their basic properties in Proposition \ref{2.1} which will be an important tool to read volume information from exact sequences.
+An important example in this class is the supremum norm and the $L^2$-norm for sections of a hermitian line bundle.

+As the first application, we show that strong bigness over an arithmetic variety is implied by strong bigness over its generic resolution in Proposition \ref{2.2}.
+By this, we reduce the problem to generically smooth arithmetic varieties in Section \ref{reduction}.